How to Handle

 This is crucial.
 If you're going to mix suits, do it on Kings, Queens, and Jacks whenever possible.
 A mixed sequence starting from a Queen gives you 11 more cards worth of stacking space underneath (J, 10, 9, 8, 7, 6, 5, 4, 3, 2, A).
 A mixed sequence starting from a 4 only gives you three cards of space.

-The High-Rank Rule: Mixed suits on high cards = minor inconvenience.
-Mixed suits on low cards = potential disaster.
+The High-Rank Rule: Mixed suits on high cards are usually easier to repair.
+Mixed suits on low cards can run out of space quickly.

 When to Avoid Mixing at All Costs